Extract from Nigella Summer.

 I have only one rule when I decide what to put in, what to leave out.
 However successful a kitchen experiment might seem to be, if I don't feel the urge to cook something again, and soon, I ditch it.
 The one-off spectacular is not my style, nor ever could be.
 And, if at any time I'm still wondering if this or that particular recipe is worth keeping, I set myself a scene: a friend, a reader, a fellow-mother at the school gates, is coming up to me, telling me that tonight she's going to cook my...
 If I'm not filled with impatient, evangelical enthusiasm at the imagined exchange, if that recipe doesn't inspire that same, unwavering, bossy confidence, then out it goes.
 I want to write only about the food I love, and I want you to love it, too.

 Want more from Nigella?
-Check out her ultimate Summer Entertaining Menu here.
+Check out her ultimate Summer Entertaining Menu here, and click here to discover more summertime recipes in Nigella Summer.